joy-prime/joy-types/README.md

 Every Joy' value has a class, which can be cheaply obtained from the value.

 Every Joy' class has a corresponding "bare class type".
 For example, the vector class has a corresponding bare vector type.
-All values having that class are members of that bare class type.
+All values having that class, or any direct or indirect subclass of it, are members of that bare class type.
+As a simpler way to say "member of of that bare class type", we also say "member of that class".

 If the set of types identified by a class has additional members beyond the bare class type, then these additional "class types" are subtypes of the bare class type.
 For example, all vector types